 I grew up in Dallas, TX raised by my maternal grandparents who were both incredible cooks.
-Whereas my grandmother was the black pre-diabetes Paula Deen, my grandfather was a financially poor spiritually rich, clean eating urban gardener before it was cool.
+Whereas my grandmother was that urban soul food queen, my grandfather was a financially poor spiritually rich, clean eating urban gardener before it was cool.
 I inherited the best of the both of them – my grandfather’s focus on fresh ingredients and big mama’s knowledge/connection to “traditional” soul food.

 Though raised a true Texan, I lived in the windy city of Chicago for 13 years with my wife Benee and two kids before returning to Austin,TX.